 By donating to the Office of Minority Affairs & Diversity (OMA&D), you are advancing access, equity and inclusion at the University of Washington.
 Gifts to our scholarships, programs, services, cultural activities and facilities ensure that underrepresented minority, first-generation and low-income students have access to higher education and support to succeed inside and beyond the classroom.

-Our top campaign priorities are:
+Our top funding priorities are:

-EDUCATIONAL OPPORTUNITY PROGRAM SCHOLARSHIPS – Providing access to higher education not only changes the lives of our students, it impacts the lives of their families and communities as well.
+- Access to higher education changes not only the lives of our students, but the lives of their families and communities as well.